mhaidarhanif/rewinds-legacy/README.md

 Remix starter kit with Tailwind CSS v3 family of libraries.

-Example demo to combine the best Tailwind-related ecosystem such as Tailwind CSS, Headless UI, Radix UI, VechaiUI, Flowbite, daisyUI, and more.
+Example demo to combine the best Tailwind-related ecosystem such as Tailwind CSS, Headless UI, Radix UI, Vechai UI, and more.

 Features:

 - Remix as the React framework
-- Tailwind CSS using VechaiUI as primary components
+- Tailwind CSS using Vechai UI as primary components
 - Theme switcher and persist theme with a session cookie

 Preview: [remix-tailwind-starter-kit.vercel.app](https://remix-tailwind-starter-kit.vercel.app)

 ![Screenshot](public/screenshot.png)

-## Stack
+## Stacks

 - Core
   - React v17